dwrobel/flatcam/README.md

 22.08.2019

 - added ability to turn ON/OFF the detachable capability of the tabs in Notebook through a context menu activated by right mouse button click on the Notebook header
-- added ability to turn ON/OFF the detachable capability of the tabs in Plot Tab Area through a context menu activated by right mouse button click on the Plot Tab Area header
+- added ability to turn ON/OFF the detachable capability of the tabs in Plot Tab Area through a context menu activated by right mouse button click on the Notebook header
 - added possibility to turn application portable from the Edit -> Preferences -> General -> App.
 Preferences -> Portable checkbox
+- moved the canvas setup into it's own function and called it in the init() function

 21.08.2019